 31 Oct The Road to Publishing

-The road to publishing does not run smooth!
-It certainly has been a bumpy one but in life you must strive to reach your goals and it is so important not to give up!
+The road to publishing does not run smoothly.
+It certainly has been a bumpy one, but in life, you must strive to reach your goals.
+The most important thing.
+Do not give up!

 I always wanted to write and after having my two girls, they gave me the inspiration I needed.
 It escalated from there.
-It all started one day when my girls were dressed up as a turtle and a spider.
+It all started one day when my girls were dressed up like a turtle and a spider.
 I made up a story for them and they wanted to know right then and there what would happen next.
 My thought process was.
 What if I write them a story they can hold in their hands forever?

 Fast forward five months and it’s no longer a dream but a reality.
 Since writing The Turtle and the Spider I have written an additional ten stories and have several a work in progress.
 I started writing and I didn’t stop.
 I have the writing bug now!